Improving Practice through Dermoscopy

 - Describe the Dermoscopic criteria for melanoma

-- Recognize dermoscopic criteria for: melanocytic lesion, seborrehickeratosis, basal cell carcinoma, dermatofibroma and vascular lesion
+- Recognize dermoscopic criteria for: melanocytic nevus, seborrehickeratosis, basal cell carcinoma, dermatofibroma and vascular lesion

 This activity is supported by the California Academy of Family Physicians.